 Myth7.
 Hypnosis treatment results are not as excellent as the other standard therapies.

 According to American Health Magazine released in August 2006, 36 percent of patients who go to psychoanalysis would experience results after 600 sessions.
 Behaviour treatment would reveal 72 percent healing rate after 22 sessions.
 Hypnotherapy showed 93 percent of healing after simply 6 sessions.

-Hypnosis is induced in a tie when the person is still mindful and able to take and understand ideas.
+Hypnosis is caused in a tie when the person is still mindful and able to take and understand ideas.
 In fact, hypnosis is a natural state that individuals undergo in various times a day.

 If the person being investigated would not provide the response to the question, then hypnosis might not do anything about it.